art-egorov/lovis4u/docs/ExampleDrivenGuide/cmd_guide.md

 This command replaces the tool path (for MMseqs2) in the pre-made config files from the MacOS version (default) to the Linux version.
 If you run this command for fun and want to change it back you can use `lovis4u --mac`.

+**Alternatively, you can specify your own mmseqs path** using `-smp, --set-mmseqs-path <path>`.
+Argument Can be either full path to the binary mmseqs, "default_mac", or "default_linux".
+In case if mmseqs is installed in the system and available without specifying its path, you can run `-smp mmseqs`.

 **Downloading HMM models:** LoVis4u uses pyhmmer for additional functional annotation of proteins with hmmscan versus a set of databases.
 You can download these database from our server ([data-sharing.atkinson-lab.com/LoVis4u](https://data-sharing.atkinson-lab.com/LoVis4u/)) by running the following command:
 `lovis4u --get-hmms`
 List of databases: AMR: AMRFinderPlus (v.
 02.05.2024.2); Anti-defence: dbAPIS_Acr (v.
 19.09.2023); Defence: DefenceFinder (v.
 1.2.4), CasFinder (v.
 3.1.0), PADLOC (v.
 22.10.2024); Virulence: VFDB (v.
 10.05.2024).